chriz-zeller/chriz-zeller.github.io/4-about.md

 are huge.
 This can result in inaccurate, misleading, biased, erroneous or in other ways problematic content.
 Please give me a note if you see something that seems to be odd in my blog.

+The blog contains links to other websites.
+I am not responsible for the content on these websites.

+This website is provided without warranty of any kind.
+There is no guarantee of availability.
+All content is subject to change at any time and may not necessarily be up to date or accurate at any given time.